rollthecloudinc/quell/README.md

 ## HTML Site

 The infancy of the web used static HTML served to users via a remote server.
 The model was fairly simple and straight forward.
-However, this model did lend itself to supporting dynamic web experiences.
+However, this model did not lend itself to supporting dynamic web experiences.
 Furhermore, JavaScript was not a vert stable or reliable option for heavily using in the browser.

 ```mermaid
 flowchart TD